BDO-Science/LTO_DS_Habitat/README.md

 # DS_HSI
 Summarizes Delta Smelt habitat suitability index values from SCHISM 2-week averages

-Scripts are designed to be run in numerical order
+Scripts are designed to be run in numerical order.
+The data files needed for steps 1 and 2 are too large to store on Github.
+Contact Josh Israel to request access to the data (jaisrael@usbr.gov).

 01_AppK_SCHISM_pre.R
  - Takes the SCHISM postprocessed files: biweekly environmental conditions and HSI values